PrideLab/PRIDE-PPPAR/README.md

 * pdp3.sh: bug fixes in creating linkage to ANTEX file which may damage this file in batch processing
 * pdp3.sh: bug fixes in unexpected break off in multi-day processing when the first observation file is truncated
 * pdp3.sh: increase the maximum number of days for multi-day processing from 5 to 32

+2022-07-03

+* pdp3.sh: increase the maximum processing interval from 30.0 to 300.0 seconds

 ## Getting in Touch